 Clippers beat Thunder 108-92 for 1st win of season

+“They just want to win and they’re over themselves,” Clippers coach Doc Rivers said.

-The Thunder played without Russell Westbrook for the second straight game because of a right knee issue.
+The Thunder fell to 0-2 without Russell Westbrook, who has a right knee issue.

+“He’s missed everywhere,” said guard Raymond Felton, who had 10 points off the bench.

 Lou Williams, last season’s Sixth Man of the Year, added 17 points off the bench.
 He hit a clutch 3-pointer to snap a 90-all tie and give the Clippers the lead for good midway through the fourth.

-Boban Marjanovic, a Clippers fan favorite in part for his 7-foot-3 stature, drew chants of “MVP” while scoring 10 of his 13 points in the fourth.
+“When you see the energy and the fans on our side, we were just having fun,” Gallinari said.

 Paul George led the Thunder with 20 points before fouling out with 1:13 remaining in the game.
-Paul was just 2 of 11 from the field in the first half.
+He was 7 of 27 from the field in part because of the defense of Avery Bradley and Luc Mbah a Moute.

 The Clippers led by 17 points in the first quarter.
 They were up by two at halftime before the Thunder took a nine-point lead in the third.